lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u9/l4/wrapup.md

 * The intent of the `==` operator is to determine whether two objects share the same identity.
 * The default `.equals()` method from the `Object` class only checks for identity.
 In other words, it is no different than the `==` operator.
-* It is us to define what it means for two objects to be *equal* to each other.
+* It is up to us as programmers to define what it means for two objects to be *equal* to each other.

 ---
 # `.equals()` method